 - No loud music

-- Clean tables not sodden with beer that damages games
+- Clean tables not wet with drinks that damage games

 - Tables large enough to play games on